DevXplorerGirish/devxplorergirish.github.io/_posts/2025-09-05-second-post.md

 <!-- success warning error note -->
 {: .box-success}
-**Ultimate Jungle Survival** 3D is a survival game built in Unity, where the player must gather resources, craft items, and fight against wild animals to survive.
-The game features a dynamic day/night cycle, resource management, and AI-driven animal encounters that evolve based on player actions.
+**Survive the Wild** is a 3D survival experience built in Unity that immerses players in the harsh wilderness, testing their endurance, creativity, and strategic decision-making.
+Players must explore, gather resources, craft tools, and battle hunger and wildlife threats to stay alive.
+The game includes a comprehensive Inventory and Crafting System, allowing players to collect items and combine them into useful tools or weapons.
+The dynamic wildlife AI system ensures animals behave naturally — some attack on sight, others flee or hunt in packs.
+Every decision impacts the player’s survival chances, promoting risk-versus-reward gameplay

 ### Key Features